JesseEsquivel/M365/Scripts/ReadMe.md

 # M365
-Office 365 US.
-Government Defense
+Office 365 U.S. Government Defense

 # Various Things
 A collection of scripts and items used for M365 in IL5.